Hiram Young: Career

-Young managed to prosper through the slavery-based border wars of Kansas and Missouri while many other businesses were destroyed or bankrupted.
+Young managed to prosper through Bleeding Kansas, the slavery-based border wars of Kansas and Missouri, while many other businesses were destroyed or bankrupted.
 The beginning of the American Civil War created a dangerous living situation for Young's family.
 The Kansas City Journal later recalled his property being looted by Civil War troops: "He managed a fine farm, had many wagons in his shop, and was comfortably fixed for life.
 But federal troops passed his way and he was fine picking for the men of war."
-The family relocated to Fort Leavenworth, Kansas in 1862 or 1863.
-There he set up his business and added a service of filling list of supplies for those traveling, especially hastily.
+The family relocated to Fort Leavenworth, Kansas, in 1862 or 1863.
+There, he set up his business and added a service of filling list of supplies for those traveling, especially hastily.
 The Wyandotte Gazette says that during the war, Young's "colored friends entrusted him with their surplus money.
-He failed under that burden of responsibility."
+He failed under that burden of responsibility".
 The paper summarized his notorious success: "his goods are scattered from Texas to British Columbia and from the Mississippi to the Pacific Coast".

 After the Civil War, 1868 brought Young and his family back to Independence, where he re-established his business.
 However, the rise of steam locomotive trains largely obsoleted westward wagons so he reshaped his business as a planing mill.

 On April 22, 1873, a second fire struck his business.
 This time it was insured for $2,500, though the damages cost $6,000.
 His plight was embraced by a community campaign to purchase an engine to "assist in the speedy re-establishment of his factory".
 The St. Joseph Daily Gazette lauded this solidarity as "only right", admonishing the Independence city government to echo other cities' past donations of untaxed land for the benefit of other "factories not so beneficial to a community as Young's".
 In 1877, he was heralded by the Kansas City Journal of Commerce as the "only colored man in the manufacturing business".

 In 1879, Young launched a lawsuit against the United States government for wartime property damages, in amounts progressively increasing to $22,100.
 The lawsuit continued fruitlessly even after his death, through various committees, additional testimonies, and congressional bills, until it was thrown out in 1907.

-By 1880 the mill had a twelve horsepower engine and the annual payroll was more than $60,000.
+By 1880, the mill had a twelve horsepower engine and the annual payroll was more than $60,000.
 He never again reached the success of his wagon manufacturing company of pre-war years, which a study in 1973 found to have been "56 times more wealthy than the average citizen of the county".